Metaswitch/cpp-common/scripts/stats/README.md

 In this folder, run `bundle install` (if you're using a system-wide ruby, you'll need `sudo` on this line) to pull in the appropriate gems then run `bin/cw_stat` for usage instructions.
 As an example, to query the current client count on `bono-1.cw-ngv.com`, run

-    bin/cw_stat bono-1.cw-ngv.com client_count -p 6669
+    bin/cw_stat bono-1.cw-ngv.com 6669 client_count

-If no statistics is specified, all known statistics will be queried.
+If no statistic is specified, all known statistics will be queried.

 ## Future development